We’re investing £900,000 in seven new big, bold and ambitious art projects.

 Farset Béal Feirste

 The River Farset gave Belfast its name, but today, it has largely been built over and forgotten.
 A partnership between Cultúrlann and Spectrum Centre, Abhainn bheo na Fearsaide will return the Farset to the heart of Belfast through creative workshops, heritage digs and public art.

-In 2015, Replay Theatre Company will bring the world’s first BabyDay to Belfast.
+On 27 September 2015, Replay Theatre Company will bring the world’s first BabyDay to Belfast.
 It will decorate the city with playful art and fill the streets with families, much like on Culture Night – but for babies.

 Draw Down the Walls 2015